-5.7 T2 Monte Carlo Methods
+5.8 T2 Monte Carlo Methods for the Ising Model

 We now turn to our second general method for approximately analyzing phase transitions (and a much larger class of problems in statistical physics).
-This is the Monte Carlo approach.8 It will be instructive to tackle the same two dimensional Ising problem that we discussed in the last section.
+This is the Monte Carlo approach.10 It will be instructive to tackle the same two dimensional Ising problem that we discussed in the last section.

-The approach is much more straightforward in principle.
+The Monte Carlo approach is much more straightforward in principle than the renormalization group approach.
 We set up a square lattice of spins as in Sec.
-5.6 and initialize the spins randomly.
-(This calculation will be performed numerically and will need a (pseudo) random number generator.
-Most programming languages now supply this utility which is mostly used uncritically, occasionally with unintended consequences.
-Defining and testing randomness is an important topic which unfortunately, we shall not address.
+5.7 and initialize the spins randomly.
+(This calculation will be performed numerically and requires a (pseudo) random number generator.
+Most programming languages now supply this utility, which is mostly used uncritically, occasionally with unintended consequences.
+Defining and testing randomness is an important topic which, unfortunately, we shall not address.
 See, for example, Press et al 1992.)
-We now imagine that this lattice is in contact with a thermal bath with a fixed temperature T - it is one member of a canonical ensemble of systems - and allow it to approach equilibrium by changing the orientiations of the spins in a prescribed manner.
-Our goal is to compute thermodynamic quantities using $\bar{X} = z^{-1} \Sigma e^{-E/k_B T} X$ where the sum is over all states.
+We imagine that our lattice is in contact with a thermal bath with a fixed temperature T - it is one member of a canonical ensemble of systems - and we allow it to approach equilibrium by changing the orientations of its spins in a prescribed, random manner.
+Our goal is to compute thermodynamic quantities using $\bar{X} = z^{-1} \sum_n e^{-E_n/k_B T} X_n$ where the sum is over all states of the lattice spins.
 For example we can compute the specific heat (at constant volume) from